standoge/crontab-files/README.md

-# Sorting files script
+# Script to sort files
-It's a script that you can add to your crontab config or Schtask on Windows to move files depending its extension.
-For each move operation a log and snapshot will be saved
+It's a `Bash` script that you can add to your crontab config or Schtask on Windows to move files depending its extension.
+For each move operation a log will be saved

 ## How to use 💡
 Script will works on the directory that their path are set in `WORKSPACE` variable in `functions.py` file.
 So, after put your path just execute: